GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Jester.md

 The number of items you may learn from individual learning is doubled.

 ### 3) Jack of All Trades
 Anytime you perform a check involving a skill with which you are not proficient, you gain a +1 bonus to your check.
-Additionally, you may expend buffoonery to reroll the lowest die of your roll.
+Additionally, when you perform any skill check, you may expend buffoonery to reroll the lowest die of your roll.
 You may only do so once per check.

 ### 3) Jape
 As an action, you may express some witty retort or one-liner targeted at a creature which can hear you.
 It must succeed a [Will] save with a DV equal to your level + heroism  + an attribute bonus which the narrator deems appropriate to the particular jape or have its attention focused on a subject you dictate as appropriate to the jape.
 If it is a critical failure, it is also dazed until end of round.
 You are vulnerable until the end of the round.
 You may expend buffonery to do this as a reaction.